wolfgang-demeter/smf2flarum/README.md

 ```

 ## Required Extensions
+The following extensions to Flarum are necessary for the migration script.

 ### Upload by FriendsOfFlarum
 File Attachments from SMF get migrated to Flarum.
 Configure this extension before migration.